• Menu

 Hiking Sand Canyon Trail near Cortez, CO.
 Photo by: Scrubhiker

-Located in the sparsely populated southwestern corner of Colorado, the city of Cortex and the surrounding area is steeped in history, natural splendor, and adventure.
+Located in the sparsely populated southwestern corner of Colorado, the city of Cortex and the surrounding area are steeped in history, natural splendor, and adventure.
 If you live here or are just passing through, you happen to be near an array of stellar hiking opportunities.

 From easy nature hikes to challenging mountain treks to fascinating trails with views of ancient petroglyphs, Cortez has loads to offer hiking fanatics of every experience level and interest.
 Here’s a list of local recommendations if you’re not sure where to start: